ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 end
 ```

-When you call the task "second", the prerequiste "first" is invoked before the invocation of "second".
+When you call the task "second", the prerequisite "first" is invoked before the execution of "second".

 ```
-invoke first => invoke second
+invoke first => execute second
 ```

 Now, run rake.
-THe name of the above file is "Rakefile3".

 ```
 $ rake -f Rakefile3 second